simonberner/ladi-simulator/README.md

 tbd

 ## Architecture
-This project is build upon the [Model-View architecture](https://quickbirdstudios.com/blog/swiftui-architecture-redux-mvvm/) and uses the following [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern):
+This project is build upon the [Model-View architecture](https://quickbirdstudios.com/blog/swiftui-architecture-redux-mvvm/).
+### Architectural Patterns
+I am using the following [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) to implement the above architecture in detail:
 - Model View State architectural pattern ([MV State](https://azamsharp.com/2022/08/09/intro-to-mv-state-pattern.html)): the GameView is observing state changes in the GameModel and rerenders its UI accordingly.
 (Reservation: we don't inject the aggregated root model as global object using `@EnvironmentObject` because we only have one View here)

-## Design Patterns
+### Design Patterns
-In this project the following [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) are used:
+I am using the following [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) to solve common challenges in detail:
 - [Delegation Pattern](https://en.wikipedia.org/wiki/Delegation_pattern)
 We know the [Delegate and Protocol Pattern](https://www.youtube.com/watch?v=qiOKO8ta1n4) best from UIKit.
 Here we use it as 1to1 communication pattern in order that the GameModel class (as the delegate) can communicate with the GameSimulator class.